notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 ### How do we reimburse the measured person?
 The person being tracked is transferring value to another party.
 Is it just that they get to live in a better world?

-Do we n
+The first two of these are in tension, and the third brings an uncertain economic angle into the equation.

 ## Problems
-* Not all collection runs will collect all types of data
+* Not all collection runs will collect all types of data one of the problems that this is trying to overcome is that each research team is recording their data differently.
+We need a way to standardise the collection methodology or the data format so that different groups can combine their results to provide a larger corpus.
 * Providing anonymity to users (those being tracked) is at odds with collecting detailed data
 * Collecting demographic data (e.g. ethnicity, gender, income etc.) is likely to be seen as overly intrusive, but without it there is no way to ensure diversity in the data.
 * These data are of benefit to everyone, but how can it be sufficiently anonymised to protect the privacy and safety of the individuals?